 The Company intends to indefinitely reinvest the undistributed earnings from its foreign subsidiaries.
-As of December 31, 2011, the Company has not recorded U.S. income tax expense related to undistributed foreign earnings of approximately \$2.6 million.
+As of December 31, 2012, the Company has not recorded U.S. income tax expense related to undistributed foreign earnings of approximately \$4.3 million.

 For uncertain tax positions, the Company uses a more-likely-than-not recognition threshold based on the technical merits of the tax position taken.
 Tax positions that meet the more-likely-than-not recognition threshold are measured as the largest amount of tax benefits determined on a cumulative probability basis, which are more-likely-than-not to be realized upon ultimate settlement in the financial statements.
 As a result, the Company has unrecognized tax benefits, which are tax benefits related to uncertain tax positions which have been or will be reflected in income tax filings that have not been recognized in the financial statements due to potential adjustments by taxing authorities in the applicable jurisdictions.
-As of December 31, 2011, 2010 and 2009, the Company had unrecognized tax benefits of \$1.4 million, \$2.4 million and \$1.2 million, respectively, all of which would affect the Company's tax rate if recognized.
+As of December 31, 2012, 2011 and 2010, the Company had unrecognized tax benefits of \$1.4 million, \$1.4 million and \$2.4 million, respectively, all of which would affect the Company's tax rate if recognized.
 The Company anticipates that approximately \$0.1 million of unrecognized tax benefits will reverse during the next year due to the filing of related tax returns and the expiration of statutes of limitation.
 The net decrease in the liability for unrecognized income tax benefits since the date of adoption resulted from the following:

-December 31, 2011 2011 2010 (In thousands) Unrecognized tax benefits beginning balance \$2,376 \$1,198 \$ 240 Increase related to tax positions of prior years 1 121 29 Increase related to acquired tax positions recorded through purchase accounting 1 997 864 Increase related to tax positions of the current year 17 60 65 Decrease related to tax positions of prior years (959) 0 0 Decrease due to settlements (42) 0 0 Decrease due to lapse in statutes of limitations (8) Unrecognized tax benefits ending balance \$1,386 \$2,376 \$1,198
+December 31, 2012 2011 2010 (In thousands) Unrecognized tax benefits beginning balance \$ 1,386 \$ 2,376 \$ 1,198 Increase related to tax positions of prior years 69 1 121 Increase related to acquired tax positions recorded through purchase accounting 1 997 Increase related to tax positions of the current year 4 17 60 Decrease related to tax positions of prior years (27) (959) Decrease due to settlements (42) Decrease due to lapse in statutes of limitations (14) (8) Unrecognized tax benefits ending balance \$ 1,418 \$ 1,386 \$ 2,376

 The Company recognizes interest and penalties related to income tax matters in income tax expense.
+As of December 31, 2012, the amount of accrued interest and penalties on unrecognized tax benefits was \$0.7 million.
 As of December 31, 2011, the amount of accrued interest and penalties on unrecognized tax benefits was \$0.6 million.
-As of December 31, 2010, the amount of accrued interest expense on unrecognized tax benefits was \$0.8 million.
 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-For income tax returns filed by the Company, the Company is no longer subject to U.S. federal examinations by tax authorities for years before 2007, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.
+For income tax returns filed by the Company, the Company is no longer subject to U.S. federal examinations by tax authorities for years before 2009 or state and local tax examinations by tax authorities for years before 2008, although tax attribute carryforwards generated prior to these years may still be adjusted upon examination by tax authorities.

-11. Stockholders' Equity
+10. Stockholders' Equity